harrybaines/gradio-whisper/README.md

 pinned: false
 ---

-Takes about 15 secs for a 5 minute video
+Transcribe a YouTube video URL to text using the OpenAI Whisper model.

+On an M2 Pro MacBook Pro with the `tiny` model, transcribing a 5 minute video takes about 12 seconds.